 The secondary market is the place where investors buy and sell securities they already own.
 Typically, an investor calls out a transaction using an intermediate such as a broker to facilitate the process.

 A stock market beginner can be overwhelmed with the stock exchange.
 A stock exchange or securities exchange is a place where stock brokers and traders buy and sell securities.
 For instance, shares, currency, gold, crude oil, commodity.

 Once the investors make an investment in a company, business spends the money in the market.
 Here comes the role of the stock exchange.
 The stock exchange like National Stock Exchange (NSE) and Bombay Stock Exchange (BSE) regulate and monitor the share market activity.
 An investor sells shares in the stock exchange.

 Stock exchange facilitates the issue and redemption of securities.
-Initial public offerings of stocks in done in the primary market.
+Initial public offerings of stocks is done in the primary market.
 Subsequently traded in the secondary market.
 A stock exchange is the most important aspect of a share market.
 Surprisingly, supply and demand in the stock market are driven by several factors.

 Let’s start with the Share bazaar basics

 Now, that we’re done with the stock market terminology, it’s time to move on to frequently asked questions on basics of stock market.

 If you ask layman about how stock market investing, they will tell you they do not know.
 When the stock market is the biggest earning revenue stream in the world.
 As many stock market investors have made billions of dollars just by investing a few penny.
 Let’s stitch the above terminologies to understand how to invest in the stock market!